Spatial-Web-Foundation/UDG/use-case-5.3.5.md

 ## 5.3.5.
 Cultural Location Tourism

-There are a number of different potential scenarios with the UDG for the D3.3.1 specification 5.3.5, which focuses on cultural location tourism. git
+There are a number of different potential scenarios with the UDG for the D3.3.1 specification 5.3.5, which focuses on cultural location tourism.

 ### 5.3.5.1.
 A Virtual Tour